searhein/searhein.github.io/_posts/2024-04-26-cominds-workshop-2024.md

     Group photo in the Collegezaal.
 </div>

-With 45 participants, 4 keynote presentations by [Christoph Brune (University of Twente)](https://people.utwente.nl/c.brune), [Victorita Dolean (TU Eindhoven)](http://www.victoritadolean.com/), [Olga Mula (TU Eindhoven)](https://omula.gitlab.io/) , and [Thomas Richter (Otto von Guericke University Magdeburg)](https://numerics.ovgu.de/), 10 contributed talks, and 10 poster presentations, there was a very extensive technical program; the full program can be found [here](https://searhein.github.io/gamm-cominds-2024/).
-There were lively discussions after the talks, in the breaks, as well as at the poster session during the Thursday's lunch break.
-Among many topics in the context of computational and mathematical methods in data science, **scientific machine learning** was one of the dominant themes throughout the workshop.
+With **45 participants**, **4 keynote presentations** by [Christoph Brune (University of Twente)](https://people.utwente.nl/c.brune), [Victorita Dolean (TU Eindhoven)](http://www.victoritadolean.com/), [Olga Mula (TU Eindhoven)](https://omula.gitlab.io/) , and [Thomas Richter (Otto von Guericke University Magdeburg)](https://numerics.ovgu.de/), **10 contributed talks**, and **10 poster presentations**, the technical program was very rich and covered many aspects of computational and mathematical methods in data science; the full program can be found [here](https://searhein.github.io/gamm-cominds-2024/).
+There were many lively discussions after the talks, in the breaks, as well as at the poster session during the Thursday's lunch break.
+Among many topics, **scientific machine learning** was the dominant themes throughout the workshop.

 <div class="row mt-2">
     <div class="col-sm mt-3 mt-md-0">